Guide for a Child of an Addict

 If you are the child of an addict, it’s important to remember that you are not alone in this journey.
 Keep reading to learn about the resources and support available as well as ways you can deal with an addicted parent while also not sacrificing your overall health and well-being.

-parents with addictionFor some children, it may be difficult to fully recognize and understand if their parent is struggling with substance abuse or addiction.
-Depending on the age of the child, they may not have a proper understanding of what addiction is and what it looks like.
-The parent may also try and hide their addiction from their children, waiting until after they have gone to bed to use or only use when they are out of the house.
+For some children, it may be difficult to fully recognize and understand if their parent is struggling with substance abuse or addiction.
+Depending on the age of the child, the parent may also try and hide their addiction, waiting until after they have gone to bed to use or only use when they are out of the house.
+If the parent is using an illicit drug, they may wait until the child is asleep to purchase or use the drug.

 If you suspect that your parent may be struggling with substance abuse or addiction, below are some common signs to be on the lookout for: